jbman/ghero/README.md

 * A Wii Guitar Hero (GH) Controller.
 I used the fantastic white GH controller from Logitech.
 * An Arduino nano with Atmega 328 chip or other Arduino
-* A WiiChuck Nunchuck Adapter to connect the Arduino with the GH Controller
+* A WiiChuck Nunchuck Adapter to connect the Arduino to the GH Controller
 * Optional: A Speaker for driect sound output
 * Optional: A MIDI Jack